Tin Cup Chalice: Racing accomplishments

-To take the Albany and with it the Triple Crown of New York-breds, Tin Cup Chalice had to step up in class.
-Before the race he'd faced only New York-breds, or lesser-quality stakes horses, in his short career.
-In the Albany, he went up against top national competition.
+Tin Cup Chalice began his career at Finger Lakes where he won his first four starts, including the Finger Lakes Juvenile Stakes as a two-year-old.
+He made his first start away from his home track in the Mike Lee Stakes at Belmont Park, capturing the first leg of the Big Apple Triple.
+Following that victory, he returned to Finger Lakes for the New York Derby, remaining undefeated in winning the second leg of the series.
+He would next travel to famed Saratoga Race Course and compete in the toughest race of his career in an attempt to complete the series.
 His co-owner, breeder and trainer, Lecesse of Farmington, New York, said, “I know one thing.
 I wouldn’t bet against a horse that’s undefeated.”
-In the Albany Stakes, ridden by regular jockey Pedro Rodriguez, he defeated Icabad Crane and Big Truck, both New York-breds and both recently off the United States Triple Crown of Thoroughbred Racing trail.
+In the Albany Stakes, ridden by regular jockey Pedro Rodriguez, he defeated Icabad Crane and Big Truck, both recently off the United States Triple Crown of Thoroughbred Racing trail, becoming the first (and only) winner of the Big Apple Triple.

-In his first start outside New York and in graded stakes company, Tin Cup Chalice won the Indiana Derby.
-Against the likes of the deep closer Pyro (who came up fast to place), he clicked off splits of :23.20, :48.20 and 1:13.40.
-In his only defeat, he placed in the Step Nicely Stakes at Belmont Park.
+Following his sweep of the Big Apple Triple, his undefeated streak was ended with a defeat in the Step Nicely Stakes at Belmont Park.
+Undeterred by defeat, he made his next start his first outside of New York and in graded stakes company, winning the Indiana Derby against the likes of the deep closer Pyro (who came up fast to place), clicking off splits of :23.20, :48.20 and 1:13.40.